Death Note: The Musical: Act II

 After the crowd praises Kira once more ("Where is the Justice?
-(Reprise)"), Rem appears before Misa.
-She reveals that the newly dropped Death Note belonged to a Shinigami named Gelus who broke the Shinigami code by saving Misa from her stalker and promptly turned to sand.
+(Reprise 2)"), Rem appears before Misa.
+She reveals that the newly dropped Death Note belonged to a Shinigami named Jerasu who broke the Shinigami code by saving Misa from her stalker and promptly turned to sand.
 Explaining that Kira punished the man who murdered her parents, Misa begs a reluctant Rem to give her Shinigami Eyes so she can assist him ("Mortals and Fools").
 Meanwhile, the task force admits to Soichiro their lack of trust in L, including their suspicion that he is really Kira.
 L then appears before them and offers his own suspect - Light Yagami.
 Vowing to investigate him closely, he meets the young genius in college, catching him off-guard by revealing himself to be L. Whilst the pair plot each other's downfall, Misa writes a new song declaring in subtext her devotion to Kira ("Stalemate").
 As she records it, she sends a message to a TV station as "the Second Kira", begging to meet the original in Shibuya, which disturbs Light but amuses Ryuk ("I'll Only Love You More").
 This message also forces L to accept the impossible, including the likelihood that Shinigami exist ("The Way Things Are").

-The next day in Shibuya, news of the two Kiras is met with joy by the people, hopeful that the pair will join forces ("Where is the Justice?(Reprise)").
+The next day in Shibuya, news of the two Kiras is met with joy by the people, hopeful that the pair will join forces ("Where is the Justice?
+(Reprise 3)").
 Afterwards, Light and Misa meet and introduce their Shinigami to one another.
 When Misa begs him to become her boyfriend in exchange for her help, Light manipulates her into revealing the name of a task force member following them, much to Rem's horror.
 After agreeing to meet on the college campus, they leave Ryuk and Rem to ponder the situation, with Ryuk warning Rem about getting too attached to Misa ("Mortals and Fools (Reprise)").
 Later, L's continued assertions of Light's guilt results in a heated argument with Soichiro, ending with the revelation that the officer who tailed Light has committed suicide.
 Convinced that the two Kiras are working together, L leaves Soichiro to question his faith in his son ("Honor Bound").